zheksoon/snapdrag/README.md

 This example showcases the key strengths of Snapdrag:

-1. **Callback System**: Uses all the major callbacks to react to different stages of the drag interaction
+1. **Callbacks**: You'll see how its callback system lets you react to every stage of the drag.
-2. **Data Exchange**: Shows how data flows between draggable and droppable elements
+2. **Easy Data Exchange**: It shows how data can flow smoothly between draggable and droppable elements.
-3. **React Integration**: Updates React state based on drag events, showing integration with React's state system
+3. **Seamless React Integration**: Notice how it updates React state based on drag events, fitting naturally into your components.
-4. **Low-level Control**: Provides direct access to all drag events for precise control
+4. **Fine-Grained Control**: It demonstrates the level of control you get with direct access to drag events.

-The example deliberately focuses on the core mechanics rather than a specific UI pattern, letting you see how the library works at a fundamental level.
+We've intentionally focused this example on the raw mechanics rather than a fancy UI pattern.
+This helps illustrate how Snapdrag operates at its core, giving you a clear view of its fundamental workings.

 ## How Snapdrag Works